 Spark Shell is an interactive shell through which we can access Spark's API.
 After logging into Jupyter, make sure that you can run the following spark shell command successfully since you will need this in future for your project developments.

-Note: this code can change frequently so in case you get any error, you can always ask for the updated one form the team and update this section.
+Note: this code can change frequently so in case you get any error, you can always ask for the updated one from the team and update this section.